 13. If you had a mentor, what kind of things would they help you with?

 This interview question is straightforward.

-It tells you whether a candidate has thought through their own areas for improvement.
+It tells you whether a candidate has been proactive and thought through their own areas for improvement.

 Having clarity around weak spots is a good thing.